 I had to learn the power of passion.
-Passion has a way of blinding the viewer to failure or at least making success worth the chance of failure.
+Passion has a way of blinding the viewer to failure or at least making success worth the risk.

 In college, I wasn’t the fastest, smartest, or beauty pageant material.
-I was curious, excited, and had an abundant nerdiness about nature.
-It’s what got me through last-minute 50-page papers on my 25th birthday, unending exams, and the dreaded group work.
+I was curious, excited, and had abundant nature nerdiness.
+It’s how I survived a last-minute 50-page paper on my 25th birthday, unending exams, and the dreaded group work.

-If I hadn’t had a passion for being a Park Ranger, I would have left the low-paying, infrequent job sector a long time ago.
+If my passion for being a park ranger wasn’t as brilliant as the sun, I would have left the low-paying, infrequent job sector a long time ago.
 Right around the time everyone was having mini heart attacks from the ice bucket challenge.

-There is plenty of ways success can suc but passion is the payday.
-Passion is what makes the long hours, the constant cascade of questions, and doggy poop patrol worth it.
+There are plenty of ways success can suck but passion is the payday.
+Passion is what makes the long hours, the constant cascade of questions, and poop patrol worth it.

 I never found out of it was true and in the end, it didn’t matter.
 There was no way I was going to back down when a family member didn’t think I could succeed before I left for boot camp.

 I can’t get to success without going through the suck.